rubenayla/anki-importer/README.md

 ### 3. Configure the Importer

+Configuration is done through YAML files.
+The project provides a default `config.yml` for basic cards and a `configs/` directory with presets for more complex card types.

-**For Basic Anki Cards (Default Configuration):**
+**Default Configuration (for Basic Anki Cards):**

-The `config.yml` file is pre-configured to import questions as basic Anki cards (Front/Back).
+The `config.yml` file in the root directory is pre-configured to import questions as basic Anki cards (Front/Back).
 If you intend to use basic cards, you can proceed directly to [Step 4.
 Run the Importer](#4-run-the-importer) after preparing your questions and installing the dependencies.
 No changes to `config.yml` are needed.

-**For Custom Multiple-Choice Anki Cards:**
+**Using Presets or Custom Configurations:**

-If you want to use a custom multiple-choice Anki card model (like "MCQ Ultimate V2.1 shuffling default"), you will need to modify `config.yml` to map the Markdown content to the specific fields of your chosen card model.
-Follow these steps:
+If you want to use a custom multiple-choice Anki card model (like "MCQ Ultimate V2.1 shuffling default") or any other specific setup, you can use one of the provided presets or create your own.
+Presets are located in the `configs/` directory.

-**Step 3.1: Find Your Card Model**
+**Step 3.1: Find Your Card Model (if using a custom model)**

 First, make sure Anki is running.
 Then, run the following command in your terminal to see all the card models you have installed: